Dunajskie/MarvelComicsApp/README.md

 # MarvelComicsApp
-Simple app showing list of marvel comics
+Simple app showing list of marvel comics with a search option.